COVID-19 Vaccination – can an employer make it compulsory for employees?

 Sex, pregnancy and maternity: Although the Joint Committee on Vaccinations and Immunisations (JCVI) recently advised pregnant women should be offered the vaccine in line with their age and clinical risk group, as there have been no specific safety concerns so far, more research is still needed.
 The JCVI has also advised that breastfeeding women can receive the vaccine although there is no specific data on this.
 Pregnant employees, those who are trying to conceive and those who have recently given birth may still be concerned about vaccination.
 There are therefore potential sex, pregnancy and maternity discrimination issues to consider.

-Age: As the Government is currently prioritising older individuals for vaccination and private vaccines are not available, employees outside a priority age group would be disadvantaged compared to those who are not.
+Age: Although the Government’s programme is well advanced and they are currently offering vaccination to younger members of society there is still a risk that a particular age group might be able to argue that they would be disadvantaged compared to others if they are required to be vaccinated to attend work.
 Therefore, in some circumstances, a mandatory vaccination requirement could amount to discrimination on grounds of age.

 Race: Recent research has shown that there are marked differences between different ethnic groups in willingness to receive the COVID-19 vaccine.
 Therefore there will be potential race discrimination issues to consider by employers who want to mandate the vaccine.
 The Government is taking steps to address vaccine concerns through a new Vaccination Equalities Committee in an effort to understand and find ways of overcoming specific barriers facing different communities.